-With well balanced performance and price the Honeywell HCM-350 is a decent choice if you want something inexpensive for a slightly larger bedroom.
+With a good balance between performance and price, the Honeywell HCM-350 is a decent choice if you want something inexpensive for a slightly larger bedroom.
 However, it comes with the caveat of needing an $8 replacement filter every 6 months, which drives up its operating cost.
 The TaoTronics TT-AH002 fills the same niche and is cheaper in the long run, but requires more effort to clean.
 Also, the Honeywell HCM-350 will end up costing you more in the long run than a premium model like the Levoit LV600HH.
-So you have to choose between low up front costs and super easy cleanup, or higher upfront costs that are made up for in the long run, but without the super easy clean-up.
+So you have to choose between low up front costs and super easy cleanup, or higher upfront costs that are canceled out in the long run, but without the super easy clean-up.

 Pros: Easy to clean, self-regulating evaporative humidifying

 Cons: Requires replacement filters, filter can get moldy if left unattended for too long

 Our Analysis and Test Results

 The Honeywell HCM-350 provides good all-around performance in a package that is very easy to clean.
 However, it requires replacement filters that push its lifetime cost above that of some of the premium models we tested.

 The Honeywell HCM-350 did quite well in our testing, occupying third place in terms of overall score (as you can see in the table above).
 Read on to see how the Honeywell HCM-350 performed in all of our individual tests.